Rishi04k/Ecommerce-analysis-2/README.md

-# 🛍️ eCommerce Analysis
+# 🛒 eCommerce Sales & Profit Analysis 📊
-This project is a comprehensive data analysis of eCommerce sales and profit trends using Python, Pandas, and Plotly in a Jupyter Notebook environment.
-It explores performance across time, product categories, and customer segments to derive actionable business insights.
+This project is an exploratory data analysis (EDA) conducted in Python using Jupyter Notebook, with visualizations powered by Plotly and data manipulation handled by Pandas.
+The dataset used contains sales and profit data from an eCommerce business.

-📌 Project Objectives
+📌 Objectives
-The key goals of this analysis are:
+The key objectives of this analysis are:

-Monthly Sales Analysis
+📅 Monthly Sales Analysis
+Understand the sales trends over different months.

-Sales by Category
+📦 Analysis of Sales by Category
+Identify which product categories generate the most sales.

-Sales by Sub-Category
+🧩 Analysis of Sales by Sub-Category
+Dive deeper into sub-categories to see detailed performance.

-Monthly Profit Analysis
+💰 Analysis of Monthly Profit
+Track how profits fluctuate over time on a monthly basis.

-Profit by Category
+🏷 Analysis of Profit by Category
+Evaluate which categories are the most profitable.

-Profit by Sub-Category
+🧮 Analysis of Profit by Sub-Category
+Breakdown profits by sub-categories to identify top performers.

-Sales & Profit by Customer Segment
+👥 Sales and Profit Analysis by Customer Segment Analyze which customer segments contribute most to revenue and profit.

-Sales-to-Profit Ratio Analysis
+🔍 Sales to Profit Ratio Analysis

-📊 Tools & Technologies
+Evaluate the efficiency of converting sales into profit across different dimensions.

+🛠 Tech Stack

-Language: Python 3
+Language: Python 3.x

-Environment: Jupyter Notebook
+IDE: Jupyter Notebook

 Libraries:

-pandas – data manipulation and analysis
+pandas – for data loading and manipulation

-plotly.express & plotly.graph_objects – interactive data visualization
+plotly.express – for interactive visualizations

+plotly.graph_objects – for customized plots

-datetime – date and time handling
+datetime – for time-based grouping and filtering